The Huest Eye, 2023-2024

 Clar-1034-C

-Sonya Clark describes Edifice and Mortar as a wall, a flag, and a document that asks us to consider a fundamental question: who laid the foundations of the United States of America?
+Sonya Clark describes Edifice & Mortar as “a wall, a flag, and a document”—three forms that hold boundless symbolism.
+In this work, Clark asks a foundational question: Who truly laid the foundations of the United States?
+By transforming familiar national symbols into a tactile, bodily structure, she reframes the story of American origins.

 Inquire